mramra3004/ASPDotNetCoreCrawl/README.md

 # ASPDotNetCoreCrawl
-Web based crawler for site broken links based on https://github.com/hmol/LinkCrawler
+Web based crawler for site broken links based on https://github.com/hmol/LinkCrawler Besides the crawl, this displays also the words with the highest frequency on the site

 The technology is Microsoft ASP.NET Core 3 with SignalR for communication between browser and local webserver